-3. Courses from one of the specialisation lists, worth at least 15 credits:
+3. Courses from any of the 4 specialisation lists, worth at least 13 credits:

-Students must select all specialisation courses in consultation with their prospective thesis advisor.
+Students are advised to select specialisation courses in consultation with their prospective thesis advisor.
 All courses should relate to a Computer and Embedded Systems Engineering thesis subject.
 IEPs containing courses that are not part of one of the mentioned lists require specific approval from the board of examiners.